chobolife/study_english/chuck/Season_1/01 - Chuck Versus the Intersect.md

 - Do me a favor and stay off the 5, okay?
 - Because the cops are in phased deployment.
 - Okay.
-- Thanks for the tip, ponch.
+- Thanks for the tip, Ponch.
 ***
 - Fellow nerds, today is going to be a very bad day.
 - We've got a new computer virus on our hands.